July 31st

 Commentary:

-They say, 'God couldn't be everywhere, so he made mothers!'
-In one's life, he doesn't come across just one mother, but many who fill that role.
+It is said, 'God couldn't be everywhere, so he made mothers!'
+In a lifetime, one doesn't come across just one mother but many who fill that role.
 Hence, all of them deserve the same reverence as their own mother.

 1. A leader or king protects and prospers the nation.
 He is revered as the father of his subjects.
 His wife is respected as a mother because she walks hand in hand with him for the welfare of the land.

-2. A teacher guides one and makes him an able being.
-In the olden days, pupils used to live at their teacher's house until the learning was completed.
-The wife of the teacher would feed them and shower affection on them just as a mother would.
+2. A teacher guides and makes a person an able being.
+In the olden days, students lived at their teacher's house until learning was completed.
+The wife of the teacher fed them and showed affection to them just as a mother would.
 She is revered for her tending and affection.

 3. A friend is a trusted person who stands by through thick and thin.
 Can that trust be repaid by disrespecting his wife?
 The highest position of honor one can give is that of a mother.
 Hence, the friend's wife is given this honor.

 4. The mother of one's own wife is given this utmost regard.
-This is because it is the wife who instills values in the entire family.
+This is because the wife instills values in the entire family.
 All that she has learnt is through her mother.
-This is what she teaches the children in the household.
-Veneration to the wife's mother is for teaching those ethics to his wife and giving away the daughter that she had nurtured so diligently!
+She passes on the teaching to her children in the household.
+Veneration to the wife's mother is for teaching ethics to his wife and giving away the daughter that she had nurtured so diligently!

 Like they say, 'It takes a village to raise a child'!
 All these roles of mothers contribute significantly.
 'Beings are what their mothers made them'.
 Mothers are always held in the highest esteem!